-Sue has produced and directed documentaries for over sixteen years.
-She started her television career as a researcher, working on many award-winning films with Ken Loach, John Pilger and Peter Watkins.
+Sue Sudbury has produced and directed documentaries for over sixteen years, starting her television career as a researcher, working on many award-winning films with Ken Loach, John Pilger and Peter Watkins.

 Her first film as a director, A Day in May, was screened at the Barbican and at the London, Sydney, Leipzig and Nyon film festivals.